blockchain-lab-um/feri-nft/README.md

 `_setTokenURI(newItemId, "INSERT_YOUR_BASE64_ENCODED_JSON_HERE");`

-Then deploy your NFT on rinkeby.
+Then deploy your NFT on goerli.

-1. Set metamask network to rinkeby
+1. Set metamask network to goerli
 2. Set environment in remix to injected web3
 3. Select 4_NFT.sol
 4. Deploy